Mano-08/Mano-08/README.md

 ---

-### ⚡ Work Experience:
+### Work:

 - <strong>Software Development Engineer Intern at TaskLabs: </strong> [May 2023 - July 2023]
   - Designed and developed a <a href="https://quicktask.app/" target="_blank">tutorial interface</a> using Next.js offering a <strong>98% performance</strong> scale on Lighthouse.
   - Built a blog summariser feature, helping users save up to <strong>5 weekly hours</strong>.
-  - Integrated user authentication and data-fetching practices with AWS Cognito and S3 buckets.
   - Tools used: Amazon Web Services (AWS), Python, TypeScript, Next.js, ReactJS, Tailwind CSS

 - <strong>Technical Team Member at Google Developer Students Club NIT Andhra: </strong>[October 2022 - March 2023]
-  - Led a team of 4 developers to build the <a href="https://gdsc-nitandhra.vercel.app/" target="_blank">official website</a> of the club within a tight time frame of 4 days, by effectively collaborating with the cross-functional teams.
+  - Led a team of 4 developers to build the <a href="https://gdsc-nitandhra.vercel.app/" target="_blank">official website</a> of the club within a tight time frame of 4 days.
   - Conducted workshops on the basics of web development for a crowd of over 150 people, explaining the concepts of JavaScript and ReactJS.
-  - Tools used: JavaScript, Next.js, ReactJS

 ---